ivyha010/emotionprediction/README.md

 ## Prerequisites

-The code snippets were implemented in Python 3.6 and the experiments were run on a NVIDIA GTX 1070
+The code snippets were implemented in Ubuntu 18, Python 3.6 and the experiments were run on a NVIDIA GTX 1070.

 ## Data